Controlling the Flow: Stability and Convergence for Stochastic Gradient Descent with Decaying Regularization: Introduction

 \subsection{Related work}

 To guide the reader we collect related articles and emphasize the line of research which we continue.

-\textbf{Deterministic Tikhonov regularization in continuous time:} The literature contains a number of articles on Tikhonov regularization with decreasing regularization parameter, mostly in the context of deterministic optimization in continuous time.
-This includes the analysis of first order ODEs~\cite{attouch1996dynamical,cominetti2008strong,attouch2022acceleratedgradientmethodsstrong} and second order ODEs \cite{jendoubi2010asymptotically,attouch2018combining,alecsa2021tikhonov, attouch2022acceleratedgradientmethodsstrong, attouch2024convex}.
+\textbf{Deterministic Tikhonov regularization:} The literature contains a number of articles on Tikhonov regularization with decreasing regularization parameter.
+For instance, in the context of deterministic optimization, this includes the analysis of first order ODEs~\cite{attouch1996dynamical,cominetti2008strong,attouch2022acceleratedgradientmethodsstrong} and second order ODEs \cite{jendoubi2010asymptotically,attouch2018combining,alecsa2021tikhonov, attouch2022acceleratedgradientmethodsstrong, attouch2024convex}.
 Extensions to stochastic optimization in continuous time, in particular an analysis of the stochastic differential inclusion process, have been considered in~\cite{maulen2024tikhonov}.
 Many statements are based on results for the solution curve $(x_\lambda)_{\lambda \ge 0}$ derived in~\cite{attouch1996viscosity}.
-In this article, we extend some of their ideas for steepest descent flows to the discrete-time (and stochastic) setting.
-To the best of our knowledge, the only prior work on decaying Tikhonov regularization in discrete time algorithms is \cite{laszlo2023convergence}, which analyzes the convergence of a deterministic inertial proximal algorithm with a polynomially decaying regularization parameter.
+More generally, differential inclusions for constrained convex optimization problems have been intensively studied in \cite{ATTOUCH20101315,ACP2011,attouch2011prox,czarnecki2016splitting,peypouquet_coupling_2012}.
+In \Cref{app:deterministic}, we provide more details and illustrate the relation to Tikhonov regularization.
+Recently, the gradient flow for a fixed Tikhonov regularization has been analyzed in~\cite{boursier2025theoretical}.
+For small values of the regularization parameter $\lambda$, the optimization dynamics can be decomposed into two distinct phases: an initial fast convergence toward the set of minima, followed by a slow drift along this set that selects the minimizer with the smallest $\ell^2$-norm.

+In this article, we extend methodologies for steepest descent flows to the stochastic discrete-time setting.
+Discrete time algorithms with decaying Tikhonov regularization have been analyzed in the context of iterative regularization schemes.
+For instance, in Chapter 5 of \cite{bakushinsky1994illposed} iterative regularization is discussed to solve variational inequalities covering \eqref{eq:regGD} for convex $f$ as a special case.
+Under certain conditions on the regularization decay and the step-sizes, strong convergence to the minimum-norm solution can be guaranteed.
+A related analysis has been considered for non-linear inverse problems \cite{bakushinsky2004iterative}.
+In the specific application to inverse problems, \eqref{eq:regGD} is also known as the modified Landweber iteration, where convergence is mainly studied for nonlinear forward models using a-priori and a-posteriori stopping rules \cite{bakushinsky2004iterative,KaltenbacherNeubauerScherzer2008,scherzer1998modified}.
+The theoretical analysis is conducted in a non-convex setting and relies on the so-called tangential cone condition.